-Endometriosis is a condition that causes the tissue that normally lines the inside of the uterus to grow outside of the uterus, resulting in period pain and a shorter amount of time in between cycles.
+Endometriosis is a condition in which tissue similar to the lining of the uterus grows outside the uterus, resulting in period pain and a shorter amount of time between cycles.
 In many cases, endometriosis can also cause excessive menstrual bleeding.

-People with endometriosis experience menstrual pain when the tissue meant to line the uterus becomes trapped outside of it, sticking to the ovaries and resulting in cysts called endometriomas.
-This pain often begins before normal period cramps would, and can also be accompanied by lower back pain.
-Many doctors prescribe hormonal birth control to patients in order to minimize discomfort.
+People with endometriosis experience menstrual pain when the tissue meant to line the uterus, becomes trapped outside of it, sticking to the ovaries and resulting in cysts called endometriomas.
+This pain often begins before normal period cramps and can also be accompanied by lower back pain.
+Many doctors prescribe hormonal birth control to patients to minimize discomfort.

-Endometriosis can also impact the length of someone’s menstrual cycles, as well as how long their bleeding lasts.
+Endometriosis can impact the length of someone’s menstrual cycle and how long their bleeding lasts.
 Since their body has more tissue to shed, their periods may last longer.
-Their cycles may become shorter, with menstruation beginning sooner than every 28 days.
+The cycles between periods may become shorter, with menstruation beginning sooner than every 28 days.
 They may also experience bleeding and pain during ovulation.

 If you are experiencing these symptoms, you may want to consult with a gynecologist.
 To learn more about symptoms and causes of endometriosis, check out Women’s Health Magazine’s article here.

-The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
-All content, including text, graphics, images, and information, contained on or available through this website is for general information purposes only.
+The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis, or treatment.
+All content, including text, graphics, images, and information on or available through this website, is for general information purposes only.